 Luckily, our step-by-step experience record course will show you how to write your situations on your own before they are sent for review.
 You can even review the sample records in the course to get some ideas about the length and detail you should aim for.

 Unfortunately, we require everyone to take the course to qualify for our review service.
 The course helps to ensure your draft meets a certain level of quality.
 It also allows our consultants to focus the feedback more on your engineering content and less on submission compliance.

 Great question.
 We can only add value in a draft review if we have a consultant available in that discipline and stream.
 The following are disciplines that we currently support:

 - civil (all streams)

 - mechanical (all streams)

 - chemical (certain streams)

-If your discipline is not listed above, you will still receive benefit from going through the course as you prepare your draft.
+If your discipline is not listed above, you will still receive the benefit from going through the course as you prepare your experience record.

 You just need to ensure that the employers that you do include cover a minimum of 48 months (4 years).
 This will allow you to focus on your best experience.